Mikel Arteta rages at Arsenal display against West Ham as Paul Merson says title race with Liverpool is over

 "No, no, no," he said when asked if the performance vindicated his comments about wanting a new striker in January.
 "I think we have to look in the mirror of ourselves of what we can do better.

-"You have to deliver and it has to be with a lot of quality to break a really good team down to win many more duels than we have done and to put action that can end up in a really threatening moment for the position to win the game and today we haven't done that."
+"You have to deliver and it has to be with a lot of quality to break a really good team down, to win many more duels than we have done and to put action that can end up in a threatening moment for the opposition to win the game.
+Today we haven't done that."

 Asked about their chances of catching Liverpool in the title race, Arteta added: "It's not in our hands.
 For me, I'm really, really annoyed with the things that are in our hands that we didn't do as well as we possibly could and that's the performance and the result today."